All Programs

 2pm-3:30: Affirmations with BEAM

-As this will be an intimate event, participation is limited to 20.
-While children are not discouraged, this workshop is best suited for adults.
-Content may be difficult and emotional, but also empowering and uplifting.
+As this was an intimate event, participation was limited to 20.
+This workshop was best suited to adults as content may have been difficult and emotional, but also empowering and uplifting.

-The afternoon continues with the Black Emotional and Mental Health Collective’s (BEAM) “Dear Black People” affirmation project, designed to disrupt public space by providing messages of radical love for Black people.
-Each affirmation speaks to some of the unique challenges that different Black communities face, and provides reframing dialogue that serves to combat narratives of self-hate rooted in patriarchy, sexism, transphobia, and homophobia.
-BEAM is, additionally, a resource that may provide guidance on mental health services, events, tools, etc. to support folks on their healing journeys.
+The afternoon continued with the Black Emotional and Mental Health Collective’s (BEAM) “Dear Black People” affirmation project, designed to disrupt public space by providing messages of radical love for Black people.
+Each affirmation spoke to some of the unique challenges that different Black communities face, and provided a reframing dialogue that combated narratives of self-hate rooted in patriarchy, sexism, transphobia, and homophobia.
+BEAM is, additionally, a resource that provides guidance on mental health services, events, tools, etc. to support folks on their healing journeys.

-Participation in BEAM’s workshop will be limited to 20.
+Participation in BEAM’s workshop was limited to 20.

 View Event →